sylumer/automators/People/Ken Case.md

 # About
 Ken Case is an original founder and CEO of [[The Omni Group (Sponsor)|The Omni Group]].
 A computer geek at heart, he continues to contribute directly to all of The Omni Group's products as a product designer and software engineer.

-Prior to founding The Omni Group, Ken worked as an application programmer for [[NeXT]], the company founded by Steve Jobs when he left Apple.
+Prior to founding The Omni Group, Ken worked as an application programmer for [[NeXT]], the company founded by Steve Jobs when he left [[Apple]].

 # Guest Episodes
 ```dataviewjs